-What exactly does your career involve?
+involve?
 What do you do and what sort of tools and/or systems do you use?

-At the SAAO we are responsible for all of the electronic devices that are used to capture the light from a star and store it as digital data.
+At the SAAO we are responsible for all of the electronic devices that are used to the electronic devices that are used to capture the light from a star and store it as digital data.
 This includes the control of the building, the telescope as well as the instruments which we mostly build ourselves.
-We use many different tools/ systems as we work on many different things including programming control hardware, maintaining very cold vacuum chambers and controlling extremely sensitive CCD cameras.
+We use many different tools/systems as we work on many different things including programming control hardware, maintaining very cold vacuum chambers and controlling extremely sensitive CCD cameras.